xaxxon/v8toolkit/README.md

 Building V8 is not a simple process.

 "depot tools" is a collection of google build tools and is required for building V8: http://dev.chromium.org/developers/how-tos/install-depot-tools
-`git clone` this then include it in the PATH environment variable (I've been able to just type in the whole path when I want to use them instead of setting my PATH)
+`git clone https://chromium.googlesource.com/chromium/tools/depot_tools.git` this then include it in the PATH environment variable (or just type in the whole path)

 (following the instructions here: https://github.com/v8/v8/wiki/Using%20Git)